cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

 events, which would not be captured in either of the default templates above.

-**Cryostat** also provides the <code>ALL</code> meta-template, which enables all event types in the selected target application, with default values for each event option.
-This is not a true event template and does not have an `XML` definition to download.
+**Cryostat** also provides the <code>ALL</code> meta-template, which enables all event types in the selected `target` application, with default values for each event option.
+This is not a true *Event Template* and does not have an `XML` definition to download.

 <ol>